fl1wiki-mrteel/FlightOneWiki/Troubleshooting/README.md

 ## Radio setup/wizard

+<b>Problem:</b>
-You have a Crossfire RX, green light, telemetry working.
+You have a Crossfire RX:
+- CRSF has a green light
+- telemetry working
 - CRSF ch1 (CRSF TX) connected to TX1 on Flightcontroller

+<b>Solution:</b>
+Open FalcoX Configurator and paste the following lines one by one.
+Then restart your flightcontroller and adjust the motor directions in OSD menu.
 ```

 SET uart1_protocol=2
 SET uart1_pinswap=1
 SET wizard_flags=127
+SAVE

 ```